GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/stats-config-format.md

 }
 ```

-`accuracy` - player shooting accuracy, type float, can be decrease, not write to leaderboard, restrict by minimum and maximum value, has a default value.
+`accuracy` - player shooting accuracy, type float, can be decrease, not written to leaderboard, restrict by minimum and maximum value, has a default value.

 ```json
 {